miftahDB/miftahdb/README.md

 Counts the number of expired keys in the database.

+- **Parameters**:
   - `pattern`: Optional SQL LIKE pattern to match keys.
 Defaults to "%" which matches all keys.
+- **Returns**:
-- Returns: The number of expired keys in the database.
+  - The number of expired keys in the database.

 ```javascript
 // Get the total number of expired keys